close

 Photograph: Excavation work on Tarset Castle, 2015

-This includes digitisation of all data held, and both archaeological and biodiversity site records have now been mapped onto GIS.
-The site Gazetteer which was compiled by a former member of the group and which identifies 600 sites with all information updated, is also being digitised and made available through the web.
+The Tarset site Gazetteer which was compiled by a former member of the group and which identifies 600 sites with all information updated, has now been digitised and is available here.

 Further work to investigate the deterioration of Tarset Castle’s slopes was completed in 2015 as result of a link-up between TAG and Durham and Newcastle University engineering departments.
 In the absence of any further work, the landowner approved more work to be carried out by G.W.Moore and Sons with the approval of DEFRA.